-IHS connects a network of over 5,000 classical liberal scholars to opportunities with more than 50 different policy, media, and advocacy organizations.
+IHS connects a network of nearly 6,000 classical liberal scholars to opportunities with more than 50 different policy, media, and advocacy organizations.

 By engaging outside of the University system, academics are able to spread their research and raise their profile while lending a scholarly voice to national, state, and local policy.

 - Leverage your research outside of the academy

 - Lend a scholarly voice to state and national policy issues

 - Reach new audiences through speaking engagements

 - Provide an expert POV for articles, op-eds, and media engagements

 We help connect full-time academics with opportunities in policy and media.
 If you want to expand the impact of your research, contact firstname.lastname@example.org to be considered for countless speaking, media, and research opportunities such as: